mariellefoster/marf-books/README.md

 - Megan Walen Turner: The Queen of Attolia
 - Tamora Pierce: The First Test
 - K Arsenault Rivera: The Tiger's Daughter
+- JY Yang: The Red Threads of Fortune

 ## Next
 - Nancy Kress: Yesterday's Kin